jshttp/proxy-addr/README.md

 ### proxyaddr(req, trust)

 Return the address of the request, using the given `trust` parameter.

 The `trust` argument is a function that returns `true` if you trust the address, `false` if you don't.
 The closest untrusted address is returned.

+The `trust` argument may also be an array of trusted addresses.

 ### proxyaddr.all(req, trust)